EdgeCaseBerg/Tecchris/README.md

 To fix this, we create a simple random bag that is filled with 1 of each of the distinct pieces and draw from that until it's empty.
 Once empty, we shuffle in a new set of 7 and draw again.

+### Enumeration rather than Int for direction

+RyiSnow uses integers to describe the orientation of a tetromino piece.
+With 1 meaning its in its starting state, 2 for rotated by 90 degrees, 3 and 4 for the other +90 rotations after that.
+This is fine and all, but Java being Java, we can describe these values a bit better for ourselves.
+So my code swaps the functions from being named things like `getDirection1` to be named `getRotation0Degrees` and the enumeration has `ZERO` instead of `1` so it's a bit more descriptive.